Connect with others who understand.

 Brachytherapy

-Brachytherapy is typically given once or twice daily for five days.
+Brachytherapy is typically given twice daily for five days.
 The radioactive seeds will be delivered to your tissue and left in place for a few minutes before being removed.
 You usually can go home between treatments.

 Radiation for Metastatic Cancer

-Radiation Side Effects
+Side Effects of Radiation Therapy

 Short-Term Side Effects